 Depending on the segments of the campus the notification will target, the content of the notification may differ.
 When appropriate, the content of the notification will be determined in consultation with local authorities.
-Also as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.
+Also, as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.

-The Manager of the Safety and Emergency Management Department will direct the issuance of emergency notifications, which will be accomplished using one or more of methods discussed later in this section, depending on the nature of the threat and the segment of the campus community being threatened.
+The Manager of Safety and Emergency Management will direct the issuance of emergency notifications, which will be accomplished using one or more of methods discussed later in this section, depending on the nature of the threat and the segment of the campus community being threatened.

-If deemed necessary, the Manager of the Safety and Emergency Management Department or their designee will notify local law enforcement of the emergency if they are not already aware of it and local media outlets in order that the larger community outside the campus will be aware of the emergency.
+At the direction of Eric Shirley, the University's Manager of Safety and Emergency Management will notify local law enforcement of the emergency if they are not already aware of it.